CollinWen/Image-Comparator-Dockerfile/README.md

 python -m SimpleHTTPServer 8080
 ```

-Now you should be able to access the web server from any local machine with the URL http://<host_local_ip>:8080
+Now you should be able to access the web server from any local (or public) machine with the URL http://<host_local_ip>:<webserver port>